annotation/stam/README.md

 Both identifiers, by definition, *MUST* be unique, though the private identifiers need only be unique within a certain implementation context.

-The following overriding constraints apply only for compatibility RDF:
+The following overriding constraints apply only for compatibility with RDF:

 *  The public identifier *MUST* be an [IRI](https://datatracker.ietf.org/doc/html/rfc3987)
 *  There *MUST* be a public identifier for each **Annotation**